Odysafe/ODYSAFE-CTI/README.md

 ## 🚀 Roadmap

 The following features are planned for future releases:

-- **Automatic IOC enrichment** for malicious indicators
-- **Multi-source correlation** to identify relationships between IOCs
-- **YARA and Sigma rules management** for detection rule creation, optimization, and correction

 These enhancements will further strengthen the platform's capabilities in threat intelligence analysis and detection rule management.